Start of 2nd Test between India and NZ delayed due to overnight rain | Sports-Games

 The start of the second and final Test between India and New Zealand on Friday was delayed due to heavy overnight rain.

-The umpires will make an inspection of the pitch at 9:30am IST before the toss takes place.
+The umpires made an inspection of the pitch at 9:30am IST and they will have another one at 10:30am before the toss takes place.

+The rain has stopped but the umpires said the 30-yard circle and the bowlers' run-ups were the main issues.

 The first Test between the two sides had ended in a draw in Kanpur.